IVF Process Timeline: What Happens During IVF Treatment?

 What are the Risks and Side Effects of IVF?

-• Fetal weight loss and occurring preterm birth due to the possibility of multiple pregnancies because of the placement of multiple sperms in the uterus;
+- Fetal weight loss and preterm birth due to multiple pregnancies from the placement of multiple sperm;

-• An ectopic pregnancy occurs in 2 to 5% of IVF cases and leads to the impossibility of continuing the pregnancy;
+- Ectopic pregnancy occurs in 2-5% of cases, which leads to the impossibility of continuing the pregnancy;

-• Infection, bleeding, and in rare cases, damage to the bladder or intestines;
+- Risks of infection, bleeding, and rare damage to the bladder or intestines;

 Side Effects of IVF Stimulation Drugs